collective/rapido.plone/docs/tutorial.rst

 Tutorial
 ========

-How to build a content rating system in Plone in 5 minutes
+How to build a content rating system in Plone in few minutes.

 Objective
 ---------